 Unfortunately, when the user is under stress, the use-case is probably some type of emergency, one when voice recognition working correctly is absolutely critical.
 Yelling “Help!
 Find a doctor!” is definitely something the user wants to say once, and only once.
 The added variability introduced in safety-critical moments is something that immensely complicates the programming of the system.

 Lastly, voice recognition technology simply isn’t compatible with some tasks.
-While directing a washing machine to start a cycle isn’t too big a deal because it’s rather static, the idea of using voice control to complete continuous, dynamic tasks just doesn’t make sense.
+While directing a washing machine to start a cycle isn’t too big a deal because it’s rather static, the idea of using voice control to complete continuous, dynamic tasks just don’t make sense.
 Two examples that come to mind are playing video games or driving a car– controlling an entity in an extremely complicated, dynamic environment just wouldn’t work with speech.
 What does “Turn left!” really mean?
 How far left?
 How long should it turn left for?

 It is partially due to these reasons that we don’t see voice recognition as frequently as recent progress might suggest.
 There may be hurdles to overcome in increasing the quality of current voice recognition, but many of the tasks in our daily lives simply aren’t compatible with speech recognition.

-Voice recognition has come a long way, but still has a huge distance to go before we see more of it.
+Voice recognition has come a long way but still has a huge distance to go before we see more of it.
 The variability of language, vocabulary, accents, and sound quality make error-free usage quite difficult.
 At the very least, all these difficulties mean that tasks with even the smallest degree of importance probably aren’t going to incorporate voice recognition software.
 As the future continues to arrive at our doorsteps, it will be interesting to see the breakthroughs in technology that may have an impact on voice recognition capabilities.
 And before we know it, who is to say we won’t have cognitive control over our technologies?